alepouna/fastify-router/README.md

 - dir: the directory of all the routes you want to load, its using the current module dir so if the module is in `node_modules/blah` and your routes in `src/routes`, you will have to set it as `../src/routes`
 - log: log to console some debug/verbose messages [optional]
 - method: which method to use as a default (if one not defined in the file name) [optional]
+- prefix: add a prefix to the path. if you are using a folder organization structure, the prefix will not be included by default, so we add this option to mitage this (see issue #3)

 ### On your route file